-Accumulated investment in Mainland China as of December 31, 2023 (Notes 2 and 4) Investment amounts authorized by Investment Commission, MOEA (Notes 2 and 4) Upper limit on investment 123,925 (US\$4,036) 123,925 (US\$4,036) 241,031
+Accumulated investment in Mainland China as of December 31, 2024 (Notes 2 and 4) Investment amounts authorized by Investment Commission, MOEA (Notes 2 and 4) Upper limit on investment 142,156 (US\$4,336) 142,156 (US\$4,336) 264,551

-Note 1 : Indirect investment in Mainland China through companies registered in the third region.
-Note 2 : The amounts in New Taiwan Dollars were translated at the exchange rates of USD30.705 at reporting date.
+Note 1: Indirect investment in Mainland China through companies registered in the third region.

+Note 2: Since the investment gains and losses is immaterial it is recognized based on the self reported financial statements of the company.
+Note 3: The amounts in New Taiwan Dollars were translated at the exchange rates of USD32.785 at reporting date.

-Note 3 : The amounts in New Taiwan Dollars were translated at the exchange rates of USD31.1548 based on the average exchange rate at reporting date.
+Note 4: The amounts in New Taiwan Dollars were translated at the exchange rates of USD32.1204 based on the average exchange rate at reporting

-Note 4 : Including the withdrawn amount of investment from the Shanghai CIMC Baowell Industries Co., Ltd.
+Note 5: Including the withdrawn amount of investment from the Shanghai CIMC Baowell Industries Co., Ltd.